MetalBlockchain/metal-docs/docs/dapps/launch.md

 ## Support

-Using this tutorial you should be able to quickly get up to speed on Avalanche, deploy, and test your dapps.
-If you have questions, problems, or just want to chat with us, you can reach us on our public [Telegram](https://chat.avalabs.org/) server.
+Using this tutorial you should be able to quickly get up to speed on the Metal Blockchain, deploy, and test your dapps.
+If you have questions, problems, or just want to chat with us, you can reach us on our public [Telegram](https://t.me/metaldevelopers) chat.
 We'd love to hear from you and find out what you're building on Metal Blockchain!